-These guidelines will assist in ensuring that our workplaces are safe, supportive and inclusive of lesbian, gay, bisexual, transgender and gender diverse, intersex, and queer and questioning (LGBTIQ) employees and to help build a culture of respect and dignity for all.
-LGBTIQ employees are entitled to fully participate in the workplace without being subjected to behaviour that is offensive, harassing, bullying or discriminatory.
+These guidelines will assist in ensuring that our workplaces are safe, supportive and inclusive of lesbian, gay, bisexual, trans and gender diverse, intersex, queer, questioning and asexual (LGBTIQA+) employees and to help build a culture of respect and dignity for all.
+LGBTIQA+ employees are entitled to fully participate in the workplace without being subjected to behaviour that is offensive, harassing, bullying or discriminatory.

 Inclusive language ensures everyone is treated with respect.
 It is free from words or tones that belittle, prejudice, discriminate or stereotype whether intentionally or not.
-Gender and sexuality are experienced and expressed in many ways and using language that excludes or stereotypes can cause unintentional harm to LGBTIQ individuals.
-This includes ‘positive’ stereotyping of LGBTIQ people.
+Gender and sexuality are experienced and expressed in many ways and using language that excludes or stereotypes can cause unintentional harm to LGBTIQA+ individuals.
+This includes ‘positive’ stereotyping of LGBTIQA+ people.

 Legislative and policy framework